jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 ##Reply

 Did the author reply to a request for further information.
-This should record a brief answer given by the author, or "No" (no resonse yet).
-Note: Always change __Reply__ from "NA"" / "nothing" to "No" when author has been contacted, and update the entry as soon as a reply is recieved.
+This should record a brief answer given by the author, or "No" (no response yet).
+Note: Always change __Reply__ from "NA"" / "nothing" to "No" when author has been contacted, and update the entry as soon as a reply is received.

 ************************************************